-If you want to regain movement after paralysis, then you need to practice rehab exercises over and over and over as much as possible.
+If you want to regain movement after paralysis, then you need to practice stroke exercises over and over and over as much as possible.

 At first, you need to start with passive exercise, but eventually you can start to regain small amounts of movement.
 With enough time (lots of time) and practice, you can progress to active exercises.

 It all starts very slowly – but trust that your brain is on your side.
 As long as you’re practicing your rehab exercises with high repetition, then your brain will start to rewire itself and relearn how to control your muscles.